ctrung/refcard/java-module-system.md

 To open a third party or platform module, the `java` command supports the `--add-opens <module>/<package>=<targetmodule>` option.

 **NB** : Java 9 offers a better alternative ([JEP 193](https://openjdk.org/jeps/193)) : MethodHandles and VarHandles, which is a more principled and performance-friendly approach to access application internals.
-Int ime, frameworks and libraries will migrate and use this alternative in the future.
+In time, frameworks and libraries will migrate and use this alternative in the future.

 ## `Module` API